veyron812/OrangeHRM/README.md

  - pytest-dependency - for managing tests dependencies

 ## Project structure
+**Project uses PyTest fixtures with different scopes**:
+ - webdriver selection
+ - database connection
+ - API calls
+ - password generation
-Project uses PyTest fixtures with different scopes: webdriver selection, database connection, API calls, password generation BasePage used for storing common UI actions which can be applied on any UI page: select dropdown, enter text, click button, wait for popup message, etc.
+**BasePage used for storing common UI actions which can be applied on any UI page**:
+ - select dropdown
+ - enter text
+ - click button
+ - wait for popup message, etc.

 ## Important security information
 Be careful.
 This is a Demo project, not a production code.